pauldotknopf/pauldotknopf.github.io/posts/2018-10-13-comments-for-static-sites-using-github-issues.md

 This looked even more appealing than Staticman.
 It uses GitHub Issues.
 Since I'm a developer, I'd love to be able to use [GitHub Flavored Markdown](https://github.github.com/gfm/).
 It also gives you authentication and notifications.

-This products requires an external server to be up and online at all times.
+This product requires an external server to be up and online at all times.
 And while they do promise to be always free without ads, they don't promise to be always *available*.
-And while they are open-source and I could always decide host my own Utterances server/bot, I'd prefer to host nothing at all.
+And while they are open-source and I could always decide to host my own Utterances server/bot, I'd prefer to host nothing at all.
 This isn't a super deal breaker, because in the end, all content is stored in GitHub Issues.

 ## Gitment